World traveler Clown Tom Bolton

 My sister had connections to a large plantation on the nearby Duke of York Islands that belonged to the Catholic missions and had originally been founded by the German Imperial Empire.
 Here they grew and processed coconuts and as seen below, cacao which was being cut open by a worker.
 Such places employed a lot of locals, but they couldn’t tell people exactly when payday was or some of the local bandits, known as rascals, would try to steal the payroll.
 Such criminality was a major problem throughout the country.
 Typically a rascal would be the guy who sat next to you at the church service on Sunday morning bemoaning the level of crime in the community.
 Then by night he and his friends would be robbing and pillaging.

-The boy was the son of one of the workers.
+The children there were the offspring of of the plantation workers.
 Here they dried the coconuts producing what is known as copra and processed the husks and shells.

 Agriculture done on small plots